Central African rock python

 The Central African rock python (Python sebae) is a species of large constrictor snake in the family Pythonidae.
 The species is native to sub-Saharan Africa.
-It is one of 10 living species in the genus Python.
+It is one of ten living species in the genus Python.

-Africa's largest snake and one of the eight largest snake species in the world (along with the green anaconda, reticulated python, Burmese python, Southern African rock python, Indian python, yellow anaconda and Australian scrub python), specimens may approach or exceed 6 m.
-The southern species is generally smaller than its northern relative but in general, the Central African rock python is regarded as one of the longest species of snake in the world.
+It is Africa's largest snake, and one of the eight largest snake species in the world, along with the green anaconda, reticulated python, Burmese python, Southern African rock python, Indian python, yellow anaconda and Australian scrub python.
+Specimens may approach or exceed 6 m.
+The Southern African rock python is generally smaller than its northern relative and in general, the Central African rock python is regarded as one of the longest species of snake in the world.
 The snake is found in a variety of habitats, from forests to near deserts, although usually near sources of water.
 The snake becomes dormant during the dry season.
 The Central African rock python kills its prey by constriction and often eats animals up to the size of antelope, occasionally even crocodiles.
 The snake reproduces by egg-laying.
 Unlike most snakes, the female protects her nest and sometimes even her hatchlings.

 The snake is widely feared, though it is nonvenomous and very rarely kills humans.
 Although the snake is not endangered, it does face threats from habitat reduction and hunting.
 Some cultures in sub-Saharan Africa consider it a delicacy, which may pose a threat to its population.